NORTH OAKLAND DARTING ASSOCIATION, INC

 2. Thirty days after publication, the published statistics become the official league record.
 It is therefore in the best interest of all players to review the stats regularly and to inform the statistician immediately if there is a suspected error.
 The stats will carry a publication date.
 Proof of error must be sent to the statistician within a 30 day period.

-5. During '01 games, after the score goes below 140, the scorekeeper shall leave a blank row to the right before continuing with the score tracking.
+4. During '01 games, after the score goes below 140 (139 or less), the scorekeeper shall leave a blank row to the right before continuing with the score tracking.
 This will simplify and aid in the recording process for the statistician, who only records scores when the starting balance for that round is 140 and above.

 **(9)** TEAM FORFEITS, FORFEIT POINTS RECEIVED, INCLEMENT WEATHER

-1. If a team forfeits three matches in calendar year they will automatically be called before the board with possibility of elimination from the League.
-Furthermore, all team points won against that team will be struck from the League records.
+1. If a team forfeits three matches in either a Fall or Winter Season they will automatically be called before the board with possibility of elimination from the League.
+Furthermore, if the team is eliminated all team points won against that team will be struck from the League records.
 All personal statistics, however, will stand.

-2. Inclement weather - When Oakland University cancels night classes due to inclement weather, the N.O.D.A. will not play on that night.
+3. Inclement weather - When Oakland Community College cancels night classes due to inclement weather, the N.O.D.A. will not play on that night.
 The match MAY be rescheduled at a later date by the N.O.D.A.
 Board.

-4. POSITION NIGHT - if teams are tied going into position night their positions remain the same as the week previous.
+5. POSITION NIGHT - if teams are tied as a result of Position Night their standings within the Division remain the same as the week previous.
 (See Rule 9Aa for Position Night BYE Teams)

 **(10)** PLAYING FORMAT

-1. FOR THE 3RD, 4TH & 5TH DIVISIONS ONLY the following out procedure for all '01 GAMES may be used if both Captains agree.
+1. FOR THE 3RD, 4TH & 5TH DIVISIONS ONLY: If after repeated tries a double out cannot be shot the following out procedure for all '01 GAMES may be used if both Captains agree.

-1. Once both teams' score balances are below 30 it will be announced by the Scorekeeper.
+1. A 5 minute time limit will be announced by the Scorekeeper.

-3. The player closest to the cork will be the winner of the game and credit for an out will be awarded to his/her team and noted on the score sheet (an X in the Out Shot Box).
+4. The player closest to the cork will be the winner of the game and credit for an out will be awarded to him/her and noted on the score sheet (an X in the Out Shot Box).

 2. Maximum games played per person per night.
+(Refer to Rule 12-B if a Dummy player is used.)
 (This includes being listed on a forfeited game) (Penalty to be point value of illegal games).
-Refer to Rule 12-B

 1. Divisions 1 & 2 - No player may play in more than 8 games per match